phillywhitty/Full_Throttle/README.md

-# Full Trottle
+# Full Throttle

  Full Throttle will be targeted toward people who not only love motorsport but those who also like more advanced JavaScript concepts.
-Full Trottle is a fully responsive JavaScript quiz game that will allow users to answer a range of Formula 1 questions in order to recieve a score.
+Full Throttle is a fully responsive JavaScript quiz game that will allow users to answer a range of Formula 1 questions in order to recieve a score.

 ![Responsice Mockup](./assets/images/am_i_responsive_img.png)